wbrowar/workbench/README.md

 - **_img** Images will be processed differently depending on where they are located in the `_source/_img` folder:
   - **2x** Putting 2x-resolution images in the `2x` folder will result in both a 2x image and a 1x image being placed into your `img` directory.
 The 2x image will be suffixed with `@2x`.
   - **icons** All .svg images in the `icons` folder will be base64-encoded and added using `background-image` to a file in the `_source/sass/` folder, called `_icons.scss`.
 This will be compiled when the `sass` task is run.
 A file, named `logo.svg` will access using the class, `.icon_logo`.
-  - Images located directly in the `_source/_img`, or folders not listed above will not be processed.
+  - Images located directly in the `_source/_img`, or folders not listed above will only be minimized and moved into your theme's `img` folder.
 - **_favicons** Adding a 512x512 .png into the `_source/_favicons` folder, and running `gulp release`, will result in a set of meta images placed in `img/meta`.
 HTML for these images will be generated in `_build/html/meta.html`.
 This code will be included as part of the HTML build process.

 ---